slicknode/slicknode/docs/docs/graphql-api/mutation-api.md

 There are two different storage types in the Slicknode API for all content nodes, which are represented by separate database tables under the hood:

-- **A draft storage** for creating, editing and reviewing content.
-When a content node is first created, it is automatically assigned the `DRAFT` status.
+- **A preview storage** for creating, editing and reviewing content.
+When a content node is first created, it is automatically assigned the `DRAFT` status and added to the preview storage.
-- **A published storage** that you usually use to deliver the production live content.
-Content nodes have the `PUBLISHED` status will be copied from the draft storage to the published storage.
+- **A published storage** to deliver the production live content.
+When you assign the `PUBLISHED` status to a content node, it will be copied from the preview storage to the published storage.

 The two storages are independent.
-You can make changes to content in the draft storage without affecting the same node that already has a copy in the published storage.
+You can make changes to content in the preview storage without affecting the same node that already has a copy in the published storage.
 You can create additional statuses via the console by adding additional `ContentStatus` nodes.
 Custom content statuses allow you to create custom workflows like **Draft > Review > Q&A > Published**.
-The statuses will only be applied to nodes in the draft storage.
+The statuses will only be applied to nodes in the preview storage.
 Only the `PUBLISHED` status moves the node to the published storage.

 Use the publish and unpublish mutations to manage the status of content nodes.